ivesdal/hello-world/README.md

 # hello-world
-This is my first repository on GutHub.
+This is my first repository on GitHub.
 It is made following the introduction-tutorial.